 To weight different attribute learning tasks, one intuitive idea is to learn another branch network for weights learning.
 However, the authors did not see significant improvement with this method.
 Therefore, they adopt the \emph{supervision transfer} learning technique \cite{zhang2016real} to help attribute learning in weakly correlated group:

 where $L_w^f$ is the total loss obtained during the forward pass using Eq. \ref{catrgoricalCEF} only over the weakly correlated tasks.

 They also propose CILICIA-v2 \cite{sarafianos2018curriculumPR} by proposing an effective method to obtain the groups of tasks using hierarchical agglomerative clustering.
 It can be of any number and not just only two groups (\emph{i.e.} strong/weakly correlated).
 More specifically, they employ the computed Pearson correlation coefficient matrix to perform hierarchical agglomerative clustering using the Ward variance minimization algorithm.
-Ward’s method is biased towards generating clusters of the same size and analyses all possible pairs of joined clusters, identifying which joint produces the smallest within cluster sum of squared (WCSS) errors.
+Ward’s method is biased towards generating clusters of the same size and analyses all possible pairs of joined clusters, identifying which joint produces the smallest within-cluster sum of squared (WCSS) errors.
 Therefore, we can obtain attribute groups via the WCSS threshold operation.
-For each group, they compute learning sequence of clusters by sorting the obtained respective Pearson correlation coefficients only within the clusters.
-Once the total dependencies for all the clusters formed, the curriculum learning process can be started in a descending order.
+For each group, they compute the learning sequence of clusters by sorting the obtained respective Pearson correlation coefficients only within the clusters.
+Once the total dependencies for all the clusters are formed, the curriculum learning process can be started in descending order.

-\textbf{Summary:} Inspired by recent progress of cognitive science, the researchers also consider to use such ``easy" to ``hard" learning mechanism for PAR.
-They introduce existing curriculum learning algorithm into their learning procedure to model the relations between each attribute.
-Some other algorithms such as self-paced learning \cite{kumar2010selfPL} is also used to model the multi-label classification problem \cite{li2018selfPLforML} or other computer vision tasks \cite{zhang2017cosaliencyDetection}.
+\textbf{Summary:} Inspired by the recent progress of cognitive science, the researchers also consider using such ``easy" to ``hard" learning mechanisms for PAR.
+They introduce existing curriculum learning algorithms into their learning procedure to model the relations between each attribute.
+Some other algorithms such as self-paced learning \cite{kumar2010selfPL} are also used to model the multi-label classification problem \cite{li2018selfPLforML} or other computer vision tasks \cite{zhang2017cosaliencyDetection}.
 It is also worthy to introduce more advanced works of cognitive science to guide the learning of PAR.